For images of available purses please contact Nancy Hoffman Gallery at (212) 966-6676 or email Nancy Hoffman Gallery

 Each piece is unique in that they are made with individually-sourced vintage purses.
 In addition, I make only 10 purses of each word or phrase.

-The title of Power of the Purse is inspired by the recent passage of Republican tax reform and its far reaching negative implications for womens rights.
+The title of Power of the Purse is inspired by the 2017 passage of Republican tax reform and its far reaching negative implications for womens rights.
 It is also a call to action for women, and men, to redouble their efforts to fight the growth of moneyed privileged and show up at the polls.

 The purses are meant to be carried and serve as small-scale political billboards.
 The text on each purse is created using Electroluminescent wire that is lit up using batteries and a small electronic driver that can be set to constant or flash mode.